KGlendrange/Software-Security/README.md

 of the final commit (which you can find `git log`, for instance) in your submission on MittUiB.

+Remember to make your fork accessible to the TAs and lecturer.
+You can do this from GitLab's menu, "Settings" → "Members".
+Add the following people as developers:

+ - Alba Gullerud,
+ - Kenneth Fossen,
+ - Jonas Møller,
+ - Erlend Nærbø ,
+ - Benjamin Chetioui, and
+ - Håkon Gylterud

 ## Updates

 Most likely the source code of the project will be updated by Håkon